 The horse has served humanity for centuries in many different ways.
-Today, the horse serves primarily as a source of pleasure in technologically advanced nations, but Introduction to Physical Geography. it still serves as a beast of burden and for draft power in 1.000 Credit hours underdeveloped countries.
-This course will give the student GPHY 284 - Introduction to GIS Science and an overview of equine health that will provide a basis for Cartography subsequent more practical and scientifically based courses.
-In this class, we will look at the evolution and behavior of the horse, the history of horsemanship, contemporary to fundamental principles, concepts, and quantitative breeds and their uses, selection of an appropriate horse methods in GIS and modern cartography, with emphasis on (including conformation and pre-purchase examinations), and insights into career avenues within the equine industry.
+Today, the horse serves primarily as a underdeveloped countries.
+This course will give the student Introduction to Physical Geography Lab. an overview of equine health that will provide a basis for 3.000 Credit hours subsequent more practical and scientifically based courses.
+In this class, we will look at the evolution and behavior of the horse, the history of horsemanship, contemporary breeds and their uses, selection of an appropriate horse (including conformation and pre-purchase examinations), and insights into career avenues within the equine industry.
 4.000 Credit hours